Redocly/redocly-cli/docs/guides/replace-servers-url.md

 ---
 # Replace servers URL in different environments

-Redocly allows you to use [custom decorators](../custom-plugins/custom-decorators.md) to modify content in the API definition during the bundling process.
+Redocly allows you to use [custom decorators](../custom-plugins/custom-decorators.md) to modify content in the API description during the bundling process.

 This page describes how to replace the server URL with a decorator for a given environment.